galkalimi/Lunar_Lander/README.md

 ## GUI Functionality

 The GUI provides the following features:

-- **Controller Selection**: Choose between PID and DQN controllers.
-- **Environment Parameter Adjustment**:
+- **Choose Environment**: Select between a Custom or Original environment for the simulation.
+  - **Custom Environment**: Users can modify specific parameters, including:
     - **Gravity**: Modify gravity to test controller performance under different conditions.
     - **Wind Power**: Change wind conditions to introduce variability into the simulation.
     - **Fuel Limit**: Set fuel constraints to challenge the controllers.
     - **Malfunction**: Toggle random malfunctions to simulate real-world issues.
+- **Controller Selection**: Choose between PID and DQN controllers.
 - **Number of Iterations**: Define the number of simulation runs.
 - **Run and Exit Buttons**: Start simulations or close the application.

 ## Installation